 Strathcona Park Dog Off-Leash Area Renewal - Historically there were two off-leash areas in the park, one on the west side and one on the east side.
 The west off-leash area was located on two sports fields; as identified in the PPD Strategy, sports fields and off-leash areas are incompatible uses due to field impacts and safety concerns.
-The west off-leash area was also within 50 metres of the playground, which is incongruent with Park Board standards for unfenced off-leash area webpage updated to reflect this change.
+The west off-leash area was also within 50 metres of the playground, which is incongruent with Park Board standards for unfenced off-leash areas.
+As such, the west off-leash area signs were removed last spring with the off-leash area webpage updated to reflect this change.
 The east off-leash area remains in place.
 Following concerns raised by park users, staff met with residents in September to discuss this change.
 Work is now underway to review park needs and design modifications to improve the remaining off-leash area and address user concerns.
 Further public consultation and upgrades for this off-leash area are anticipated in early 2020.